Top 8 Venture Capital Firms For Wealth Management Startups

 Image of Jefferies - Top VCs in Wealth Management

-Jefferies is a global investment bank that provides research and execution services across equity, fixed income, and foreign exchange markets.
-With a history dating back to 1962, it is an established player in the financial services industry.
+Jefferies is a global investment bank with a venture capital arm, offering services across equity, fixed income, and foreign exchange markets.
+With a history dating back to 1962, the firm has a long-standing presence in the financial services industry.

 • Investment stages: Debt